Community Mental Health Services

 NHH’s Community Mental Health Services team is made up of registered professionals in the disciplines of psychology, social work, nursing, addictions, occupational therapy, vocational rehabilitation and psychiatry.
 All have specific expertise in mental health.

-A walk-in counselling option is now available for children, youth and adults (aged 7 and up) on Tuesdays (8:00am-4:00pm) and Thursdays (10:00am-6:00pm) at NHH’s Community Mental Health Services office located at 1011 Elgin Street West, Suite 200, Cobourg.
+A walk-in counselling option is available for children, youth and adults (aged 7 and up) on Tuesdays (8:00am-4:00pm) and Thursdays (10:00am-6:00pm) at NHH’s Community Mental Health Services office located at 1011 Elgin Street West, Suite 200, Cobourg.
 Clients of the walk-in meet briefly with a case manager to identify goals for the walk-in session, and attend a same-day therapy session.
 The walk-in service is provided in partnership with Rebound Child & Youth Services.
 Should the walk-in clinic become full on a given day, clients will be asked to return on the next Tuesday or Thursday.
 There is no limit to the number of times an individual may access the walk-in service.
-For further details, including alternate arrangements in place due to COVID-19 and a Frequently Asked Question summary regarding child and youth walk-in services, click here.
+For further details, including the alternate arrangements in place during the pandemic and a Frequently Asked Question summary regarding child and youth walk-in services, click here.

 Following assessment, individual treatment plans are developed which may include: